 Revision of Standards

 The Maintenance Standing Committee (SCmaintenance) may also be chartered to host the effort to revise standards.
 Revisions include all approved amendments and corrigenda to the standard along with resolutions to issues captured as per 7.7.2.1

+Maintenance of the Operations Manual

+The Maintenance Standing Committee (SCmaintenance) shall maintain the operations manual (this document).
+All proposed changes to the operations manual shall be approved by the Working Group.

+802 LMSC PAR, CSD and ICAID Review

+The Maintenance Standing Committee (SCmaintenance) shall act on behalf of the 802.15 Working Group in the preparation and submission of comments for PARs, CSDs and ICAIDs from 802 LMSC Working Groups.

 Operation

 The following processes for both functions of the maintenance standing committee are described below.